Ideas to Update the Top 6 OLDER Granite Countertops

 - green-blue blend with some gray to calm it down

 - golden brown specks/veining (more so than Uba Tuba)

 - a WINK of taupe

 - specks of white

 Peacock Green Granite is a tricky one, as a lot of people see it as black, however, it has some VERY interesting and finicky undertones!
-Again, the key is to not introduce any NEW colour to your palette and instead, pick up one what you already see.
+Again, the key is not to introduce any NEW colour to your palette, and instead, pick up one that you already see.

 THE EXCEPTION.
 There’s NO exception with this bad boy – you’ve got to go with it or you WILL be going against it!